axwax/gigx-sponsors-slides/readme.txt

 == Installation ==

-1. Upload the entire `gigx-gallery-widget` folder to the `/wp-content/plugins/` directory
+1. Upload the entire `gigx-sponsors-slides` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

 = 0.0.3 =
-* Uploaded to GitHub
-* Changed tooltip to tipTip
-= 0.0.2 =
-* Added automatic update function.
-* Added sorting option.
-= 0.0.1 =
-* Original version.
+* Original version, forked from GIGX Slides v0.0.3